 Josh and I had the blessing to be the worship and devotion leaders on the particular trip we went on, and God showed up in so many amazing ways – Not only in the time leading up to the trip preparing the devotionals and practicing worship music together, but also in trusting and following the Spirit every day when worshiping together with the amazing group of people on this adventure.

 Our adventure was to Patagonia in Argentina!
-(Blog post of all the amazingness of Patagonia to come very soon!)
+(Blog post of all the amazingness of Patagonia here!)
 Our typical day on this trip would be to hike during the day to some of the most magnificent places I’ve ever experienced, taking along a packed lunch in our backpacks.
 Then when we returned each afternoon we would meet back up and have our worship and devotion/Bible study time, followed by an amazing meal and some more sweet fellowship.

 There was something that just felt so right about coming back from these amazing hikes and then giving praise to the One who created it all.
 Every day we were reminded just how great and awesome our God is, how small we are in this world, and how much God loves us.
 It is so humbling to think how the God and creator of the universe, of every single mountain, glacier, tree, creature, star, planet … created me too … He knows my name … and knows every single thing about me to the core of my very being and loves me more than I will ever fully understand.